7. Other Input Formats¶

 Logic declarations

-logic_declaration ::= "//@" "function" "int" identifier "("params
+logic_declaration ::= "//@" "function" "int" identifier "(" params ")" ";"

-")" ";" | "//@" "function" "int" identifier "("params
+| "//@" "function" "int" identifier "(" params ")" "=" term ";"

-";" | "//@" "predicate" identifier "("params
+| "//@" "predicate" identifier "(" params ")" ";"

-";" | "//@" "axiom" identifier ":"term
+| "//@" "axiom" identifier ":" term ";"

-";" | "//@" "lemma" identifier ":"term
+| "//@" "lemma" identifier ":" term ";"

-";" | "//@" "goal" identifier ":"term
+| "//@" "goal" identifier ":" term ";"

-Logic functions are limited to a return type int
+Logic functions are limited to a return type int.

 Logical term